jackviel/Flixster/README.md

 ## Notes

-Had issues in the beginning completely understanding structure of the project but by the same
+Had issues in the beginning completely understanding structure of the project but by the the second day with research, trial, and error I ended up understanding everything.

 ## Open-source libraries used